Health Articles

 • Eat the right foods.
 You should have a pretty good idea now of what’s good for you.
 Eating a lot of vegetables and high fiber foods is always good for you.

-• Avoid snacking in between meals.
-Let your body do its thing between meals – digesting and absorbing all the nutrients from the previous meal.
-If you must snack, snack on fruits, veggies, or dried nuts and fruits.
+• If you must snack, snack on fruits, veggies, or dried nuts and fruits.

 • Try eating 4 or 5 smaller meals instead of 3 large meals.
 This also helps digestion and nutrient absorption.
 The only downside to this is that it required a little more time cooking.